How to Ensure Fan Interest in Every WWE PPV and Avoid Repetitive Pitfalls

 The King of the Ring was once an entire night devoted to a single tournament.
 The winner didn't receive a title or even a guaranteed title shot, but it gave them bragging rights.

-Some Superstars took the gimmick and incorporated it into their characters like Macho King Randy Savage and King Harley Race.
+Some Superstars took the gimmick and incorporated it into their characters, like Macho King Randy Savage and King Harley Race.

 One idea would be to bring it back as the Queen of the Ring and make it a women's tournament for the main roster to complement the Mae Young Classic on the WWE Network.